Nepiki/Guides/Dragon-Force-(Saturn).md

 _Defeat Madruk in his final form with Wein and return peace to Legendra_

 Required progression - Use soldier, monk, samurai or dragon troops against Madruk for best results.
-This achievement will pop upon completion of the game as Highland.
+This achievement will unlock upon completion of the game as Highland.

 ***